itscold404/investment/README.md

 - start new virtual machine (recommended): .\\venv\Scripts\activate
   - install python requirements: pip install -r requirements.txt
   - note: may need to change python interpreter from virtual environment in settings if continuing development in IDE
+  - recommended: install CUDA and cuDNN on your computer to enable GPU processing
-  - note: ensure BATCH_SIZE in sentimentAnalysis is appropriate for the amount of computing resources you have
+  - note: ensure BATCH_SIZE in ML.py is appropriate for the amount of computing resources you have if using CPU instead of GPU for python script

 ## How to run program (need 3 terminals for starting 3 things):